Code1PK/Coding-Challenge/README.md

 # Coding-Challenge
-My solutions to coding problems.
+I am providing solutions to coding problems using the JavaScript language.
 #### Difficulty Levels

 🟢 Easy